When shopping around for professional services, it’s important to qualify your project requirements by answering a few key questions such as;

 ~SolarQ project client

-All that said, we are not the kind of firm that charges $100k even on a $1.5mln job.
+All of that said, we are not the kind of firm that charges exorbitant fees.
 We don’t believe anyone should pay more than is required (even billionaires) and we also feel we’re in the best position to know what you will actually need in terms of drawings and services to get your job built properly, on budget, with no surprises.
-We wish you could just trust us here, but trust needs to be earned.
+We wish you could just trust us here, but we understand that trust needs to be earned.
 Until then, we have clients, builders and other Architects that have worked with us through the years that are more than happy to act as references for us.

 Pro-tip: here are some questions you really should be asking your Architect;

 - Are you a licensed and insured Architect?
-It is a criminal offence to claim to be an ‘Architect’ if you are not.
+Did you know that it is a criminal offence to claim to be an ‘Architect’ if you are not?

 - Do you answer the phone on the first try?
 Do you respond to my emails within 24hrs?
 This is a good test of availability.